AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2025-02-01-All-projects-to-do-list.md

 ## Mcap 2020
 **In review!**

-- Revise by mid March 2020 at the latest
+- Revise by mid March 2020

 ## Hawaii 2023
 **Analysis and writing**